monome/docs/norns/wifi-files.md

 ## connect

-norns and shield are both capable of connecting to existing WiFi networks, or hosting their own as a hotspot.
+Both standard norns and shield are capable of connecting to existing WiFi networks, or hosting their own as a hotspot.

-shield has its own WiFi antenna built in, thanks to the Raspberry Pi.
-Standard norns doesn't have WiFi built in, so it comes with a USB WiFi adapter.
-If you need replacements please see [replacement parts](/docs/norns/help/#WiFi-nub).
+shield has its own WiFi antenna built in, thanks to its Raspberry Pi.
+Standard norns doesn't have WiFi built in, so it comes with a USB WiFi adapter -- if you need replacements please see [replacement parts](/docs/norns/help/#WiFi-nub).

+### connecting norns to a WIFI network {#wifi-connect}

 The first few minutes of this video walks through how to host a hotspot from norns and how to connect norns to a known WiFi network: